gg2001/tokyoclinics/README.md

 ```

 We have begun operations in Tokyo. <br>
-Head over to our [Angellist](https://angel.co/theclinic) and [Crunchbase](https://www.crunchbase.com/organization/clinics) pages to invest, see whether we're recruiting, and look at our growth.
+Head over to our [Angellist](https://angel.co/theclinic) and [Crunchbase](https://www.crunchbase.com/organization/clinics) pages to invest, view recruitment offers, and look at our growth.

 ## Stack